leaflabs/libmaple/docs/source/index.rst

 LeafLabs Documentation Index
 ============================

 Welcome!
-This is the Maple documentation index for version 0.0.10 Beta.
+This is the Maple documentation index.

 If you just bought a Maple board, you probably want to head to the :ref:`quickstart <maple-quickstart>`.
 If you're having problems,